awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-resource-policies.md

 }'
 ```

 Instead of entering the JSON policy document as a part of your AWS CLI command, you can save a policy document in a file and reference the file path in the AWS CLI command, prefixed by `file://`\.
-The following is an example of how you might do that:
+The following is an example of how you might do that\.

 ```
 $ echo '{